 An immediate reduction of 30% is implemented for 2019, followed by a 3% reduction on an annual basis.
 The portfolio's weighted average will be assessed against that trajectory.
-Carbon intensity at the portfolio level is calculated based on the weighted average of the carbon intensity of the positions in the sub-fund.
+Greenhouse gas intensity at the portfolio level is calculated based on the weighted average of the greenhouse gas intensity of the positions in the sub-fund.
 This calculation does not take technical items such as cash and derivatives into account, and companies without data are also excluded.
 The weights used in the calculation depend on the size of the positions in the sub-fund, rescaled for the items without data.
-The companies for which no data is available are included in the negative screening and given an overall ESG risk rating.
-External circumstances such as market movements and updates of data regarding the carbon intensity can lead to investment solutions not meeting this target trajectory.
+The companies for which no data is available are included in the negative screening and could be given an overall ESG risk rating.
+External circumstances such as market movements and updates of data regarding the greenhouse gas intensity can lead to investment solutions not meeting this target trajectory.
 In that case the investment solution will be adapted to meet the trajectory again within a time frame that takes into account the client's best interest.

-The number of tonnes of CO2 emitted by a country is the sum of:
+The number of tones of greenhouse gas emitted by a country is the sum of:

-- the CO2 emissions resulting from the domestic production of goods and services for domestic consumption and for export; and - the CO2 emissions resulting from the import of goods and services, back to the country of origin.
+- the greenhouse gas emissions resulting from the domestic production of goods and services for domestic consumption and for export; and - the greenhouse gas emissions resulting from the import of goods and services, back to the country of origin.

 KBC Asset Management NV takes a broad approach to a government as a regulator of all economic activities within its territory.
-KBC Asset Management NV measures territorial emissions and emissions related to imports, as reported by PRIMAP.
-PRIMAP's dataset combines several published datasets into a comprehensive set of greenhouse gas emission trajectories.
+The territorial emissions and emissions related to imports are based on data from Trucost.
 GDP figures in millions of USD are based on data of the International Monetary Fund (IMF).
-The carbon intensity score is assigned to at least 90% of the assets in the sub-fund, excluding cash, derivatives and countries without data.
-Carbon intensity at the portfolio level is calculated based on the weighted average of the carbon intensity of the positions in the sub-fund.
-The weights used in the calculation depend on the size of the positions in the sub-fund, rescaled for the items without data.
-The countries for which no data is available are included in the negative screening and given an overall ESG rating.
+The greenhouse gas intensity score is assigned to at least 90% of the assets in the sub-fund, excluding cash, derivatives and countries without data.
+Greenhouse gas intensity at the portfolio level is calculated based on the weighted average of the greenhouse gas intensity of the positions in the sub-fund.
+The weights used in the calculation depend on the size of the positions in the sub-fund.
+The countries for which no data is available are included in the negative screening and could be given an overall ESG rating.

-For government bonds, the sub-fund targets a 25% improvement on the current carbon intensity score of the reference portfolio of global government bonds (composed of the following benchmarks: 67% developed markets: J.P.
-Morgan GBI Global Unhedged EUR and 33% emerging markets: J.P.
-Morgan GBI-EM Global Diversified Composite Unhedged EUR).
+For government bonds, the sub-fund targets a 25% improvement on the current greenhouse gas intensity score of the reference portfolio of global government bonds (composed of the following benchmarks: 67% developed markets: J.P.
+Morgan GBI Global Unhedged EUR Index and 33% emerging markets: J.P.
+Morgan GBI-EM Global Diversified Composite Unhedged EUR Index).
 This improvement is dependent on the regional allocation, determined by the benchmark.
-External circumstances such as market movements and updates of data regarding the carbon intensity can lead to investment solutions not meeting this objective.
+External circumstances such as market movements and updates of data regarding the greenhouse gas intensity can lead to investment solutions not meeting this objective.
 In that case the investment solution will be adapted to meet the objective again within a time frame that takes into account the client's best interest.

-For supranational bonds, the Responsible Investing research team will assign a carbon intensity score that is a weighted average of member states, with weightings determined by voting power, paid-in capital or percentage of population.
+For supranational bonds, the Responsible Investing research team will assign a greenhouse gas intensity score that is a weighted average of member states, with weightings determined by voting power, paid-in capital or percentage of population.